HPV+ Recurrent or Metastatic Head and Neck Cancer

-In September 2019, we initiated a first-in-human, multi-center, open-label, Phase 1 dose-escalation and dose-expansion study of CUE-101, our lead drug candidate in eligible HNSCC patients.
-CUE-101 is a novel fusion protein designed to activate and expand tumor-specific T cells that target Human Papilloma Virus 16 (HPV16)-driven malignancies.
-HPV16 causes multiple tumor types including head and neck squamous cell carcinoma (HNSCC), cervical and anal cancers.
-Cue Biopharma has engaged a network of nationally recognized clinical investigators and 13 Phase 1 sites are actively recruiting patients.
+In September 2019, we initiated a first-in-human, multi-center, open-label, Phase 1 dose-escalation and dose-expansion study of CUE-101, our lead drug candidate, for eligible patients with recurrent or metastatic human papilloma virus-positive head and neck squamous cell carcinoma (HPV+ R/M HNSCC).
+This monotherapy trial is focused on second line or later (2L+) R/M HNSCC patients, which have failed prior therapies including the application of immune checkpoint inhibitors.
+CUE-101 is a novel fusion protein that incorporates HLA-A*0201 bound to an epitope from the HPV 16 E7 protein (E711-20) and is designed to activate and expand tumor-specific T cells that target Human Papilloma Virus 16 (HPV16)-driven malignancies.
+Cue Biopharma has engaged a network of nationally recognized clinical investigators and 14 Phase 1 sites are actively recruiting patients.

-Eligible patients with HNSCC will have progressive disease after at least one prior systemic therapy, including a platinum-based chemotherapy, and have been offered checkpoint immunotherapy.
-The requirement for prior systemic therapy may be waived if a patient was intolerant of or refused standard first or second-line therapies.
-In addition, patients must have:
+Eligible patients with HPV+ R/M HNSCC will have progressive disease after at least one prior systemic therapy, including a platinum-based chemotherapy, and were offered and/or been administered checkpoint immunotherapy.
+In addition, patients must have (1) histologically and/or cytologically confirmed HPV16+ tumors, and (2) an HLA-A*0201 genotype as determined by genomic testing.